developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 <img style="height:350px" src="08_pick_asterisk.png"/>
 <br>

 &#57;.
-The app now appears in the Profile associations list. **Repeat Steps 6-8** until all desired apps and/or activities are associated.
+The app now appears in the Profile associations list as below. **Repeat Steps 6-8** until all desired apps and/or activities are associated.
 <img style="height:350px" src="09_confirm_association.png"/>
 When finished adding associations, **Tap the BACK button** to return to the Profile screen.
 <br>